bsmith89/midas2-wiki/Roadmap.md

  F)  [Boris]   Build entire DB

-#  Task A:  Build a small DB, based on a few important species, using new AWS batch flow.
+#  Task A:  Build a small DB, based on a few important species, using new AWS batch flow

 1. [DONE] [Chunyu]  Document and test MIDAS DB build steps (prokka, vsearch, hmmsearch).